nathanfelipe/gaussian_mixed_model_mms/references/outline_of_project_3.md

 While GMM is a powerful clustering method, applying it to MMS plasma data presents additional challenges:

 1. Plasma Data is Multi-Dimensional
-   - Unlike the 2D toy model, real MMS data involves multiple plasma features
+   - Real MMS data involves multiple plasma features
    - Selecting the most relevant features is crucial to achieving meaningful classification

 2. Complex Covariance Structures in Plasma Populations